-For the expected development within Sub Area B, C and D, the City proposes several amendments to the General Plan Land Use Diagram (see also Figure 7-6).
+For the expected development within Sub-Areas B, C and D, the City proposes several amendments to the General Plan Land Use Diagram (see also Figure 7-6).
 These amendments include:

-- Amending the land use designation for the majority of Sub-Area B, from "Business Mix" to "Regional Commercial"; - Adding and adjusting the "Urban Park and Open Space" land use designation along the edges of Damon Slough, Elmhurst Creek, San Leandro Creek and the San Leandro Bay shoreline; and - Amending the land use designations for the following list of properties, from "Business Mix" to "Regional Commercial": - Properties fronting along Oakport

-- Street, between Elmhurst Creek and Hegenberger Road, - Properties fronting along Pendleton Way (backing to the properties on the Hegenberger Road corridor), and - Properties fronting along a portion of Pardee Drive nearest to Hegenberger Road.
+- Amending the land use designation for the majority of Sub-Area B, from "Business Mix" to "Regional Commercial"; - Adding and adjusting the "Urban Park and Open Space" land use designation along the edges of Damon Slough, Elmhurst Creek, San Leandro Creek and the San Leandro Bay shoreline; and - Amending the land use designations for the following list of properties, from "Business Mix" to "Regional Commercial": - Properties fronting along Oakport Street, between Elmhurst Creek and Hegenberger Road, - Properties fronting along Pendleton Way (backing to the properties on the Hegenberger Road corridor), and - Properties fronting along a portion of Pardee Drive nearest to Hegenberger Road

-The "Regional Commercial" land use designation for Sub-Area B is necessary to enable development of the proposed mixed-use waterfront residential development and the development of a new Arena as envisioned under the Specific Plan, neither of which are permitted under the current "Business Mix" designation.
+The "Regional Commercial" land use designation for Sub-Area B is necessary to enable development of the proposed mixed-use waterfront development, which is not permitted under the current "Business Mix" designation.
 The new Regional Commercial designation would be similar to the land use designation that currently exists across I-880 at the Coliseum District, better tying these two integrated development areas together.

-The other "Regional Commercial" land use amendments are consistent with the LUTE's overall planning direction for the Airport/Gateway Showcase, which provide for primarily airport-related support services and uses within the Airport Business Park, and visitor-serving businesses such as hotels, restaurants, and retail along the Hegenberger corridor.
+The other "Regional Commercial" land use amendments are consistent with the LUTE's overall planning direction for the Airport/ Gateway Showcase, which provide for primarily airport-related support services and uses within the Airport Business Park, and visitor-serving businesses such as hotels, restaurants, and retail along the Hegenberger corridor.